A launching pad for boundary-crossing ideas

 Established by division leadership to build upon the results of the May 2017 Report on Diversity and Equity in Faculty Life, the 2014 Report on the Status of Women in the Division, and the University’s Campus Climate Surveys, the Committee identifies and addresses specific issues within the Social Sciences for faculty, staff and graduate students.
 The committee plays a key role in creating a new diversity and inclusion plan, part of the campus-wide diversity initiative led by the Provost’s Office.
 Deputy Dean Mark Bradley is the committee convener.
 Committee membership is comprised of the following faculty: Cathy Cohen, Political Science; Susan Goldin-Meadow, Psychology; Faith Hillis, History; Eugene Raikhel, Comparative Human Development; Justin Richland, Anthropology; Matthias Staisch, Committee on International Relations for the MA programs; and Kristen Schilt, Sociology.

 Student Affinity Organization

 The Division is committed to fostering an environment that embraces all of our students’ experiences, backgrounds, and academic and non-academic interests and an inclusive culture that encourages collaboration, flexibility, fairness, and respect for one another’s experiences and ideas.
-To this end, Ph.D. and M.A. students are encouraged to draw upon the resources of the Division to establish Student Affinity Organizations to promote a culture of diversity and inclusion in our community.
-A few examples of identities, interest, or experiences organizations can form around include:
+To this end, Ph.D. students are encouraged to draw upon the resources of the Division to establish Student Affinity Organizations to promote a culture of inclusion and diversity of viewpoints.
+Learn more.